rspamd/rspamd.com/ideas.md

 All code contributed must be licensed under Apache 2 license.

+## Important information about proposals selection

+Based on our previous experiences, we have decided to create a list of `small tasks` that could be taken by a prospective students to demonstrate their skills and desire to work with Rspamd this summer.
+We are publishing this list in our [wiki](https://github.com/vstakhov/rspamd/wiki/GSOC-2017-introductionary-tasks).
+If you plan to take any of these tasks, then please drop a quick notice in IRC or mailing list where you can find further help and support.
+All these tasks are intended to be simple enough to be realistically completed in not more than a couple of hours.

 #### List of mentors available for the project via IRC and Google groups mailing list: